 Members with established Tree Sanctuaries are: Pan & Carl Awsumb, Ann Hogue, Sarah Hadsky 's Fat Pony Farm, & Cathy Wilson at Orion Hill

-WTC-TUFC & TUFC 2024 membership fees:,
+WTC-TUFC & TUFC membership dues for 2025:

 pay $10.00 to Treasurer Ann Hogue.
+2025 dues are paid for 2024 UFA Class

 2024 TUFC CONFERENCE: